gnarroway/mongo-driver-3/README.md

 It was developed with the following goals:

+- Simple
 - Up to date with the latest driver versions
-- Minimal layer that doesn't block any functionality
+- Minimal layer that does not prevent access to the underlying driver
 - Consistent API across all functions
 - Configuration over macros
-- Simple

 ## Status